hkad98/gooddata-chatgpt-slackbot/README.md

 Big thanks go to [Sergey Levchenko](https://github.com/siarhei-leuchanka), and [Jan Panský](https://github.com/janpansky) who worked with me on the base PoC for this demo.

+If you'd like to run this demo, please follow the instructions in [INSTRUCTIONS.md](INSTRUCTIONS.md).

 ## Pure integration of Slack with ChatGPT

 You can find the pure integration of Slack with ChatGPT in the [pure_integration.py](use_cases/pure_integration.py) file.